PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-multiple-cardinality-references/index.markdown

 Note: In the next sections I'm going to breeze through creating a new greeter bundle.
 If you get stuck and can't remember how to do it in Bndtools, the [previous tutorial](/labs-and-tutorials/osgi/apache-felix-maven-to-bndtools) had sections that can help.

-## Create An Alternate Implementation
+## Create an Alternate Implementation
 Using Eclipse and Bndtools, create a new Bundle Descriptor.
 Name this one ```greeter-bundle-impl2``` and inside it create the following implementation.:

 ```java Alternate Greeter Implementation